Skip to main content

 tcb framework deploy

-can deploy all resources included in the application, such as static websites, Mini Programs, databases, cloud functions, login authentication, etc.
+All resources included in the application, such as static websites, Mini Programs, databases, cloud functions, login authentication, and more, can be deployed.

-You can see that the command line displays the web access URL and the Mini Program preview QR code after successful deployment.
+The command line displays the web portal URL and the preview QR code for the Mini Program after successful deployment.

 image-20210112220441078

-After local deployment verification, we can upload the code to Git and generate a one-click deploy button.
+After local deployment validation, we can upload the code to Git and then generate a one-click deployment button.

 https://docs.cloudbase.net/framework/deploy-button.html

-Enter the project's Git URL, configuration file directory, and branch information on the page to generate the following deploy button code snippet.
+Enter the project's Git URL, configuration file directory, and branch information on the page to generate the following deployment button code snippet.

-Several code snippets for the deploy button will be generated, which can be embedded in different scenarios to allow users to deploy your application.
+Several code snippets for the deployment button will be generated, which can be embedded in different scenarios to allow users to deploy your application.

-• Markdown code is suitable for scenarios like README files, Markdown-based blog posts, etc.
+• Markdown code is suitable for scenarios such as READMEs, blog posts written in Mardkown, and others.

-• HTML code is suitable for scenarios like WeChat Official Accounts, HTML-based websites/blog posts, etc.
+• HTML code is suitable for scenarios such as Official Accounts, websites/blog posts written in HTML, and others.

 • URL links can be used on any page that supports hyperlinks.
-You can copy the link below and paste it into the corresponding page.
+You can copy the link below and paste it into the target page.

 Summary

-In this article, we learned what a cloud development application is, using a real-time dashboard full-stack program (including front-end pages, back-end services, databases, and mini-programs) as an example, and introduced how to quickly build a cloud development application that can be deployed with one click.
+In this article, we explored what cloud development applications are.
+Using a full-stack application (including frontend pages, backend services, databases, and a Mini Program) for a real-time dashboard as an example, we demonstrated how to quickly build a cloud development application that supports one-click deployment.

-Through hands-on practice, we have also learned about cloud development and the usage of CloudBase Framework.
-By completing development, configuration, and deployment verification, applications can be quickly transformed into rapidly distributable programs.
-Users can automatically deploy applications without manually setting up environments or configurations.
+Through practical implementation, we have also gained an understanding of CloudBase and the usage of CloudBase Framework.
+By completing development, configuration, and deployment validation, applications can be quickly transformed into distributable programs.
+Users can automate application deployment without manually setting up environments or configurations.

 Reference Documentation